 1. Creates a channel of open communication among employees:

 Thus an environment rich in open communication develops and employers communicate the problems that are present and offer solutions to combat also.
-This helps the company to solve issues which might have created problems otherwise.
+This helps the company to solve issues that might have created problems otherwise.

 2. Enjoy a perception of how others see them:

-In traditional appraisal system, the view point is mainly of the management.
-However when a company undertakes a 360 degree performance appraisal system, the feedback for an employee comes from multiple levels.
+In the traditional appraisal system, the viewpoint is mainly of the management.
+However, when a company undertakes a 360-degree performance appraisal system, the feedback for an employee comes from multiple levels.

 3. Helps to improve the employee performance considerable:

-This is very good when a company is in service industry and also wants to constantly improve the quality of work undertaken by each of its employee.
+This is very good when a company is in the service industry and also wants to constantly improve the quality of work undertaken by each of its employees.

 4. The importance of the feedback:

 This would help the employee to understand his shortcomings and make an effort to improve in the near future.
 An improved employee would help the company to grow in many ways.

-The following mentioned are few disadvantages of 360 degree feedback performance appraisal.
+The following mentioned are few disadvantages of 360-degree feedback performance appraisal.

 1. Very expensive:

-Researchers from the University of Rhode Island also found out that since the raters had to do their daily work and also participate in the appraisal system, the feedback from the raters sometimes indicated low motivation and decrease in satisfaction for the employees.
+Researchers from the University of Rhode Island also found out that since the raters had to do their daily work and also participate in the appraisal system, the feedback from the raters sometimes indicated low motivation and a decrease in satisfaction for the employees.

 2. The participation of the immediate superior is limited: